squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

 - [Pillow] – Python imaging library
 - [CairoSVG] – Converter for `*.svg` files

-The [Docker image] for Insiders comes with all dependencies pre-installed.
+The [Docker image] comes with all dependencies pre-installed.
 If you don't want to use Docker, see the following section which explains how to install all dependencies on your system: